RileyTyler12/odin-landingpage-project/README.md

 # odin-landingpage-project
-A landing page project for The Odin Project.
+A landing page project for The Odin Project to practice HTML and CSS.